KirillKryukov/naf/Compress.md

 ## Using text mode for DNA data

 Since both `--dna` and `--text` modes can be used for DNA data, which is better?
-Normally `--dna` should be preferred, as it's about twice faster than `--text`, and compression strength difference is usually small between the two modes.
+Normally `--dna` should be preferred, as it's much faster than `--text`, and compression strength is similar.
-For strongest compression, the choice depends on data.
+For strongest possible compression, the choice depends on data.
 With less repetitive data such as assembled genomes, `--dna` seems to give stronger compression ([example benchmark](http://kirill-kryukov.com/study/naf/benchmark-text-vs-dna-Spur.html)).
 With repetitive data, `--text` is often better.